stolostron/deploy/demo/README.md

 Now we're getting to the good stuff...
 [Add applications, channels, subscriptions, and placement rules to your OCM](./app/README.md)

 ### Step 3
-You ever wanted to be a govenor?
+You ever wanted to be a governor?
 Well now is you're opportunity...
 [Import policies into your OCM](./policies/README.md)

 ### Step 4
 Hey you didn't think all this was completely free did you?
-You owe us some feedback... create some [product issues](https://github.com/open-cluster-management/deploy/issues) or maybe some [doc issues](https://github.com/open-cluster-management/rhacm-docs/issues).
+You owe us some feedback... create some [product issues](https://github.com/open-cluster-management/deploy/issues) or maybe some [doc issues](https://github.com/open-cluster-management/rhacm-docs/issues/new).
 We want to hear from you.
 If you just have questions you can find us on Slack ([#forum-acm](https://coreos.slack.com/archives/CTDEY6EEA)).